InternLM2.5-StepProver: Advancing Automated Theorem Proving via Critic-Guided Search: Limitations

 \section{Limitations}

-This work is mainly focused on context-level math problems and pays less attention to other automated theorem-proving scenarios.
-We do not have a stable metric to measure critic models which makes iteration of critic models difficult.
+This work is mainly focused on contest-level math problems and pays less attention to other automated theorem-proving scenarios.
+Besides, we currently do not have a stable metric to measure critic models, which makes iteration of critic models difficult.